TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

   more extreme, like 0.00031.
-This would correspond to the hypothetical value falling just outside a 99.97% confidence interval, a cutoff that probably never occurred to us when specifying nominal confidence interval coverage prior to commencing the experiment (you should select confidence interval coverage and p-value cutoffs for rejecting null hypotheses prior to looking at the data).
+This would correspond to the hypothetical value falling just outside a 99.97% confidence interval, a cutoff that probably never occurred to us when specifying nominal confidence interval coverage prior to commencing the experiment (you should select confidence interval coverage, null hypotheses, and p-value cutoffs for rejecting null hypotheses prior to looking at the data).
 The point here is that the p-value is calculated using the same rationale as the confidence interval, but the details differ in a way that allows the p-value to take on a continuum of values between `0` and `1`, rather than simply being one of the two choices 'greater than or equal to 0.05' or 'less than 0.05'.

 The interpretation of the p-value is similar to our earlier interpretation of the confidence interval.
 If the experiment were repeated many, many times, each time